Shopping for a new Ford C-Max?

 Front Wheel Drive

-The 2014 Ford C-Max Hybrid and C-Max Energi are the first true challengers to the Toyota Prius, and they're strong entries--offering more driving enjoyment than the iconic Toyota hybrid.
-Just as with the Prius, the C-Max is a dedicated hybrid (Ford's first), meaning that you won't find a simple non-hybrid version.
+The 2014 C-Max Hybrid and C-Max Energi are Ford's first dedicated hybrids--meaning you won't find a simple, non-hybrid version out there.
+They're challengers to the Toyota Prius, and both are strong entries offering more driving enjoyment than the iconic Toyota hybrid.

-In size and shape, the C-Max pretty much splits the difference between the Prius Liftback and the more family-oriented Prius V wagon.
+In size and shape, the Ford C-Max pretty much splits the difference between the Prius Liftback and the more family-oriented Prius V wagon.
 At the same time, it's built on Ford Focus underpinnings, so it's essentially a tall-wagon version of that Ford subcompact.
 From the front, the C-Max gets a version of the large trapezoidal grille that's now used throughout much of the Ford lineup; alongside, accent lines and window angles add up to what is really a small minivan, or perhaps a tall and upright five-door hatchback.
 Inside, however, the C-Max builds on the interior of the Focus, with a rich and stylish dashboard and a number of high-end options; in all, it's a 'premium' look.

 With a 2.0-liter four-cylinder engine and electric motor system, the C-Max powertrain delivers 195 combined horsepower--54 hp more than that of the Toyota Prius powertrain.
 While the C-Max is several hundred pounds heavier, it does in practice still translate to a driving feel that's much perkier and less stressed than the Toyota.
 Ford's hybrid C-Max is rated at 47 mpg on the EPA combined test cycle, just marginally worse than the 50-mpg Prius Liftback but better than the Prius V's 42 mpg combined.